Uriyo/codepipeline/readme.md

 ## Contributions

 Contributions are welcome.
-Please fork the repository and create a pull request with your changes.
+Please! fork the repository and create a pull request with your changes.